 How people treat you is their karma; how you react is yours.
 With everything that has happened to you, you can either feel sorry for yourself or treat what has happened as a gift.
 Everything is either an opportunity to grow or an obstacle to keep you from growing.
 You get to choose.”

 Isn’t this quote spot on?
-At any given moment in our lives we all have the opportunity to choose how to respond to the external events taking place, and our response will ultimately determine our fate.
+At any given moment in our lives, we all have the opportunity to choose how to respond to the external events taking place, and our response will ultimately determine our fate.
 How can this be?
-How can we learn to actually ‘control’ the way we respond to others, specially when they appear to be acting angry, deceitful, or indifferent towards us?
+How can we learn to actually ‘control’ the way we respond to others, especially when they appear to be acting angry, deceitful, or indifferent towards us?

 How people treat you is their karma; how you react is yours

 Years ago when I was living in Los Angeles and studying acting, my acting coach at the time Millie Slavin would repeatedly tell us that if we wanted to be good actors we needed to understand that “you cannot negotiate human behavior”.
 By this, she meant that people do what they do, because that’s just what they do, period.